Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

-The 2019 live action remake (kinda) of the 1994 animated classic The Lion King was just as I expected.
+The 2019 pseudo-live-action remake of the 1994 animated classic The Lion King was just what I expected.
 It was practically shot for shot exactly the same.
 They didn't do anything even remotely original.
-The film is nowhere near as good as the original, but this is actually the first Disney live action remake that actually disappointed me.
+The film is nowhere near as good as the original, but this is actually the first Disney live-action remake that truly disappointed me.

 I loved the remakes of The Jungle Book and Pete's Dragon.
-I enjoyed Beauty and the Beast for what it was, and I thought Aladdin was a fun, if not great film.
-However, this film really did nothing for me.
-From the beginning I was uninvested, and I felt little to nothing.
+I enjoyed Beauty and the Beast for what it was, and I thought Aladdin was a fun, if not great, film.
+However, this film did nothing for me.
+From the beginning, I was uninvested, and I felt little to nothing.
 That surprised me because the original was a tour of emotions.
 You were laughing and crying with characters throughout the film.

 I didn't feel the full effect of the relationships in this film.
 The film also wasn't as lively as I would've wanted.
 Overall, this felt like a stale attempt to recapture the magic of the original animated film.

 The only real problem I had was with Chiwetel Ejiofor as Scar.
-He's an actor that I love and he doesn't give a bad performance here, but Jeremy Irons made Scar his character.
-When I think of Scar, all I can hear is Jeremy Iron's voice, so hearing someone else just felt a little off.
+He's an actor that I love, and he doesn't give a bad performance here, but Jeremy Irons made Scar his character.
+All I can hear is Jeremy Iron's voice when I think of Scar, so hearing someone else just felt a little off.
 I wonder why Disney didn't just have him reprise his role.

 The voice acting was solid, but none of the animals showed any facial emotions.
 I think voice acting can only go so far when you have such emotionless characters.

 The plot of the film is pretty much what you'd expect.
-With the exception of maybe two scenes, it's exactly the same as the original.
+Except for maybe two scenes, it's precisely the same as the original.

 One of the scenes added I didn't particularly like.
 It was basically Scar trying to marry Sarabi.
-I thought it was a little weird, and definitely unneeded.
+I thought it was a little weird and definitely unnecessary.
 The other scene added was of Nala escaping Pride Rock.
-It really wasn't needed, and it didn't add much to the story.
+It wasn't needed, and it didn't add much to the story.